Tom Grieve, Interviewed for National Fox News

 The Criminal Defense Attorney Milwaukee and Southeast Wisconsin Trust to Protect Their 2nd Amendment Rights

-Aside from Grieve’s numerous honors and awards recognizing his outstanding criminal defense work, Tom is also the go-to lawyer on gun laws and Wisconsin felony expungement gun rights in Wisconsin.
+Grieve’s numerous honors and awards recognize his outstanding criminal defense work.
+He has assisted hundreds of Wisconsin residents with 1st offense OWI charges and other offenses.
+Tom is also the go-to lawyer on gun laws and Wisconsin felony expungement gun rights in Wisconsin.
 Whether you’re being charged with illegal discharge of a firearm, illegal possession of a firearm or you need information on setting up an NFA trust or Wisconsin brass knuckles law, Tom Grieve is the lawyer you need to contact.